-- The version of an application specified in the .rel file should be the same as the version specified in the .app file. - There should be no undefined applications, that is, dependencies to applications which are not included in the release.
+• The version of an application specified in the .rel file should be the same as the version specified in the .app file.

+- There should be no undefined applications, that is, dependencies to applications which are not included in the release.
 (Key applications in .app file). - There should be no circular dependencies among the applications. - There should no duplicated modules, that is, modules with the same name but belonging to different applications. - A warning is issued if the source code for a module is missing or newer than the object code.

-If the no_module_tests option is specified, this check is omitted.
+If the no\module\tests option is specified, this check is omitted.

 The applications are sorted according to the dependencies between the applications.
 Where there are no dependencies, the order in the .rel file is kept.
+The resulting boot script files are created in the current working directory, or in the directory where Name.rel is located if Name contains a path.